MForofontov/python_utils/README.md

 ## Running Tests

-Tests rely on the packages listed in `requirements_dev.txt`, which installs `pytest` and `pytest-asyncio` in addition to the runtime dependencies.
-After installing these dependencies you can run all tests and generate an Allure report using the helper script:
+You **must** install the development dependencies before running tests.
+Use `pip install -r requirements_dev.txt` or install the optional `dev` extras via `pip install -e .[dev]`.
+These packages include `pytest` and `pytest-asyncio` in addition to the runtime requirements.
+If they are missing, tests will raise import errors.
+After installing the dependencies, you can run all tests and generate an Allure report using the helper script:

 ```bash
 bash pytest.sh